ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 14. In total, 30 Act 3 enemies have been improved thanks to Cahoot.
 15. 4 Act 2 enemies have CX entries now.
 Several Act 1 and Act 2 entries are improved.
 16. Inspired by Cahoot, I've also added passives, spells, and abilities to hopefully revamp the Silent Library fight in the Temple of Shar.
 Furthermore, Viconia's chief guards are now worthy paladins who will punish any players unprepared to counterattack their darkness!
 17. Incorporated Mystic "spells" (psionic attacks) to CX.
+In the future I will have to figure out how to give selected AI the necessary Psi Point resources to actually use anything above cantrips.

 Easy Config Specific:
 1. Removed multiattack defense.